phoenix-analytics-bootcamp/Surnamer/README.md

 #### Task 1
-- create a database and name it DB1
+- create a database and name it DB1 \n
 CREATE database DB1;

 #### Task 2
-Create a schema called surnamer for the database DB1 Navigate into DB1 and run:
+Create a schema called surnamer for the database DB1 Navigate into DB1 and run: \n
 CREATE schema surnamer;

 create table omolola.phone_book (